Tabular Editor 3: January 2026 Release

 • Our documentation has been translated and is accessible in the language.

-We have deliberately not translated the Property view, and we would like your input on whether this is useful or better to leave them in English, even if the rest of the application is in a different language.
+We haven't deliberately translated the Property view, and we'd like your input on whether this is useful or better to leave it in English, even if the rest of the application is in a different language.
 We think properties, like DAX functions, are specific to the semantic model and therefore better kept in English; the specifics of each property are idiosyncratic to the model language, which is English.

-There are still other parts of the tool that, depending on your OS settings, can be displayed in another language.
+There are still other parts of the tool that, depending on your operating system settings, can be displayed in another language.
 This is, for example, error messages from Power BI or Analysis Services.

-Many of our users and customers have requested support for their native language, so we have been working hard behind the scenes to ensure that Tabular Editor 3 is localizable and to translate the application into new languages.
+Many of our users and customers have requested support for their native language, so we have been working hard behind the scenes to make Tabular Editor 3 ready for localization and to translate the application into new languages.

 You can either set your language during the installation of Tabular Editor 3 or within the application itself: